vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 Note the length of the rootfs image in bytes, convert in hex:
 > E.g. 19034112 bytes, or 0x01227000 bytes

 Open kernel.gz in a hex editor, change the CRC and length.
-For example:
+For example (last three bytes):
 * Original (CRC - Length - 0x0):
 > 0xB4D11088 0x00733302 0x00000000
 * Changed :